What Are Digestive Enzymes?

 Types of Digestive Enzymes

-- Protease—helps to break down gluten and casein-derived proline-rich peptides in the digestive tract5
+• Proteases—a category of enzymes which include pepsin, bromelain and others, they help to break down gluten, proteins and casein-derived proline-rich peptides in the digestive tract5

-- Amylase—found in the body and certain microbes, these types of digestive enzymes help in the breakdown of starches and carbohydrates4
+• Amylase—found in saliva and pancreatic juices, these types of digestive enzymes help in the breakdown of starches and carbohydrates4

 You can find these digestive enzymes and natural sources for them in expertly crafted supplements such as Swanson® Digestive Essentials or Swanson® Digestive Enzymes.